villevli/villevli.github.io/README.md

 - Improved iteration time by making the game playable without domain reload by fixing static initializations
 - Editor scripts and tooling to improve development workflows like quick scene, server and user selector in Unity's toolbar, game view object picker, etc.
 - Runtime logcat viewer using Java code to stream the logcat to a file and browse them e.g after a crash
 - Asset reference search tool.
-Displays ref counts in the project window.
-Used multiple times to remove unused sprites or verify if some asset is safe to remove
+Displays reference counts in the project window.
+Used multiple times to verify if some asset is safe to remove

 ### Tech
 - Refactored legacy code to make code more understandable and maintainable
 - Event system to make different game systems less coupled and an easy way to globally listen for events and state changes particularly in UI code
 - A way to easily reference assets to be loaded from assetbundles (simpler compared to Unity’s addressables) by serializing the guid in editor and converting it to assetbundle name and assetpath at build time.
-Also allows to create a weak reference in editor to avoid loading the referenced asset to memory before needed
+Also allows to create a weak reference in editor to avoid loading the referenced asset to memory before it's needed

 ### CI/CD
 - Built a GitLab CI/CD pipeline to run tests, build assetbundles and build the app for Android and iOS from self hosted Mac Mini and Windows machines